awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

   1. Alternatively, create a new launch template or launch configuration with the supported instance type\.

-  1. Update your Auto Scaling group with a new placement group, launch template, or launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.
+  1. Update your Auto Scaling group with a new placement group, launch template, or launch configuration using the [update\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

 ## Client\.InternalError: Client error on launch\.<a name="ts-as-instancelaunchfailure-12"></a>
-+ **Problem**: Amazon EC2 Auto Scaling tries to launch an instance that has an encrypted EBS volume, but the service\-linked role does not have access to the customer managed CMK used to encrypt it\.
-For more information, see [Required CMK key policy for use with encrypted volumes](key-policy-requirements-EBS-encryption.md)\.
++ **Problem**: Amazon EC2 Auto Scaling tries to launch an instance that has an encrypted EBS volume, but the service\-linked role does not have access to the AWS KMS customer managed key used to encrypt it\.
+For more information, see [Required AWS KMS key policy for use with encrypted volumes](key-policy-requirements-EBS-encryption.md)\.
-+ **Cause 1**: You need a key policy that gives permission to use the CMK to the proper service\-linked role\.
++ **Cause 1**: You need a key policy that gives permission to use the customer managed key to the proper service\-linked role\.
-+ **Solution 1**: Allow the service\-linked role to use the CMK as follows:
++ **Solution 1**: Allow the service\-linked role to use the customer managed key as follows:

   1. Determine which service\-linked role to use for this Auto Scaling group\.

-  1. Update the key policy on the CMK and allow the service\-linked role to use the CMK\.
+  1. Update the key policy on the customer managed key and allow the service\-linked role to use the customer managed key\.

   1. Update the Auto Scaling group to use the service\-linked role\.

-  For an example of a key policy that lets the service\-linked role use the CMK, see [Example 1: Key policy sections that allow access to the CMK](key-policy-requirements-EBS-encryption.md#policy-example-cmk-access)\.
+  For an example of a key policy that lets the service\-linked role use the customer managed key, see [Example 1: Key policy sections that allow access to the customer managed key](key-policy-requirements-EBS-encryption.md#policy-example-cmk-access)\.
-+ **Cause 2**: If the CMK and Auto Scaling group are in *different* AWS accounts, you need to configure cross\-account access to the CMK in order to give permission to use the CMK to the proper service\-linked role\.
++ **Cause 2**: If the customer managed key and Auto Scaling group are in *different* AWS accounts, you need to configure cross\-account access to the customer managed key in order to give permission to use the customer managed key to the proper service\-linked role\.
-+ **Solution 2**: Allow the service\-linked role in the external account to use the CMK in the local account as follows:
++ **Solution 2**: Allow the service\-linked role in the external account to use the customer managed key in the local account as follows:

-  1. Update the key policy on the CMK to allow the Auto Scaling group account access to the CMK\.
+  1. Update the key policy on the customer managed key to allow the Auto Scaling group account access to the customer managed key\.

   1. Define an IAM user or role in the Auto Scaling group account that can create a grant\.

   1. Determine which service\-linked role to use for this Auto Scaling group\.

-  1. Create a grant to the CMK with the proper service\-linked role as the grantee principal\.
+  1. Create a grant to the customer managed key with the proper service\-linked role as the grantee principal\.

   1. Update the Auto Scaling group to use the service\-linked role\.

-  For more information, see [Example 2: Key policy sections that allow cross\-account access to the CMK](key-policy-requirements-EBS-encryption.md#policy-example-cmk-cross-account-access)\.
+  For more information, see [Example 2: Key policy sections that allow cross\-account access to the customer managed key](key-policy-requirements-EBS-encryption.md#policy-example-cmk-cross-account-access)\.
-+ **Solution 3**: Use a CMK in the same AWS account as the Auto Scaling group\.
++ **Solution 3**: Use a customer managed key in the same AWS account as the Auto Scaling group\.

-  1. Copy and re\-encrypt the snapshot with another CMK that belongs to the same account as the Auto Scaling group\.
+  1. Copy and re\-encrypt the snapshot with another customer managed key that belongs to the same account as the Auto Scaling group\.

-  1. Allow the service\-linked role to use the new CMK\.
+  1. Allow the service\-linked role to use the new customer managed key\.
 See the steps for Solution 1\.

 ## We currently do not have sufficient <instance type> capacity in the Availability Zone you requested\.\.\.
 Launching EC2 instance failed\.<a name="ts-as-capacity-1"></a>
 + **Error message**: We currently do not have sufficient <instance type> capacity in the Availability Zone you requested \(<requested Availability Zone>\)\.
 Our system will be working on provisioning additional capacity\.
 You can currently get <instance type> capacity by not specifying an Availability Zone in your request or choosing <list of Availability Zones that currently supports the instance type>\.
 Launching EC2 instance failed\.